 Future sales of substantial amounts of our common shares in the public market, or the perception that such sales could occur, could adversely affect the market price of our common shares.
-At Aug 12, 2016, we had 30,672,387common shares outstanding.
-As of Aug 12, 2016, we have 2,250,000 shares of our common stock available for issuance under our stock option plan.
+At May 15, 2018, we had 133,506,570 common shares outstanding.